 Date Written: December 15, 2016

 The rising globalization of terrorist organizations and their ever more sophisticated abilities to reach people throughout the world has deepened the threat of terrorist activities in the United States and abroad.
 In light of these growing threats, both at home and overseas, the United States must ensure that our country has the necessary legal authorities to anticipate and counter them.
 One such vehicle for providing the United States with these critical legal tools is through strengthening Section 702 of the FISA Amendments Act (FAA).
 The FAA, including Section 702, is scheduled to sunset in December 2017.
 Some advocates contend that Section 702 should be renewed with tighter constraints placed upon executive branch authorities.
 Others emphasize the vital contribution that Section 702 has made in preventing “terrorist attacks inside the United States and around the world,” and advocate for the renewal of Section 702.
-In this paper, I provide an alternative view: Section 702 should be strengthened.
-Specifically, I propose that certain executive branch authorities should be restored to include the collection of foreign intelligence information on individuals overseas, including U.S. persons, with additional safeguards for information collected on U.S. persons.
-Moreover, I recommend against placing further constraints on the government’s ability to query its own databases that may include Section 702 information.
+In this paper, an alternative view is proposed: Section 702 should be strengthened.
+Specifically, this paper proposes that certain executive branch authorities should be restored to include the collection of foreign intelligence information on individuals overseas, including U.S. persons, with additional safeguards for information collected on U.S. persons.
+Moreover, this paper recommends against placing further constraints on the government’s ability to query its own databases that may include Section 702 information.

 Keywords: national security, section 702, FISA, FAA, intelligence, tool, law, legal, surveillance

 Suggested Citation: Suggested Citation

 Sills, Deborah Samuel, Strengthen Section 702: A Critical Intelligence Tool Vital to the Protection of Our Country (December 15, 2016).
 National Security Law Brief, Vol. 7, No. 1, 2016.
 Available at SSRN: https://ssrn.com/abstract=2938667